 The Reasons You’re Sleepless:

-- Snoring – If you snore, you’re likely suffering from respiratory obstruction and lack of oxygen.
-This alone can wake you.
-If your partner snores loudly, the noise is likely waking you up throughout the night.
+- Snoring – You maybe suffering from respiratory obstruction and lack of oxygen that wakes you up.
+If your partner snores loudly, it’s waking you up throughout the night.

 - Arthritis – The pain and discomfort of arthritis can make it difficult to go to sleep and stay asleep.

-- GERD – Irritation from the heartburn of gastroesophageal reflux disease can worsen when we lay flat in bed, disturbing our sleep.
+- GERD – Irritation from the heartburn of gastroesophageal reflux disease can get worse when we lay flat in bed which disturbs our sleep.

-- Restless Leg Syndrome – RLS causes the uncontrollable jerking of your legs or limbs at night, causing highly fragmented sleep.
+- Restless Leg Syndrome – RLS causes the uncontrollable jerking of your legs or limbs at night, leading to highly fragmented sleep.

-- Hormones – Once hormone levels decline as we age, sleep is disrupted.
+- Hormones – As hormone levels decline as we age, our sleep is disrupted.
 When progesterone production is lost, so is it’s natural calming effect.
-Lower levels of estrogen cause moderate to severe hot flashes making sleep patchy at best.
+Lower levels of estrogen cause moderate to severe hot flashes.
 Higher levels of cortisol (the flight or fight one) will keep you buzzing late at night.
 Low melatonin – the sleep hormone – is another culprit.